-What you can expect when seeing a career counselor in the Office of Career Services.
+What you can expect when seeing a career coach in the Center for Career Development.

 Career Development is a life-long process which involves a three step process: Discover, Test, and Choose.
 Experiences and insight influence the career decisions you make.

 DISCOVER more about yourself and more about careers.